-Just in time to head back to school, our Premier Kit for Teachers of Blind Students and scar cream is a newly-introduced, premium accessibility kit containing more than 20 hand-picked products you will find yourself reaching for again and again throughout the school year.
+Just in time to head back to school, our Premier Kit for Teachers of Blind Students is a newly-introduced, premium accessibility kit containing more than 20 hand-picked products you will find yourself reaching for again and again throughout the school year.

 With the Premier Kit, you can:

 Create markings and labels using a Dymo tape labeler, which comes with three rolls of clear, adhesive labeling tape

 Need to create a label or a sign containing more than one line?
 No problem.
 The kit includes clear plastic adhesive sheets that can be cut into any size or shape